chocolatey-archive/puppet-chocolatey/README.md

 Chocolatey implements a [package type](http://docs.puppetlabs.com/references/latest/type.html#package) with a resource provider, which is built into Puppet.

-This provider supports the `install_options` and `uninstall_options` attributes, which allow command-line flags to be passed to the choco command.
+This provider supports the `install_options` and `uninstall_options` attributes, which allow command-line options to be passed to the choco command.
 These options should be specified as documented below.

  * Required binaries: `choco.exe`, usually found in `C:\Program Data\chocolatey\bin\choco.exe`.